-RISK TYPE SCENARIOS FOR RISK AND STRATEGY ASSESSMENT DETAILS TRANSITION RISK 1.5°C Scenario Taiwan's Pathway to Net-Zero Emissions in 2050 Taiwan's 2030 Nationally Determined Contribution (NDC) Carbon emissions growth rate estimated based on the SSP5 Baseline Scenario2 Carbon fee calculated at NT\$300 per metric ton as estimated by the Ministry of Environment.
-Additionally, there is a penalty of NT\$1.5 million for not meeting the requirements of usage, as stipulated in the Renewable Energy Development Act.
-In December 2022, the National Development Council announced the interim goals and key strategies for the 2050 net-zero transition.
-They proposed a 25% reduction target in greenhouse gas emissions by 2030 as part of the Nationally Determined Contribution (NDC); the Company then assesses the potential operational impacts based on that reduction target.
-Additionally, the worst-case scenario for carbon emissions growth rate was estimated using the SSP5 Baseline Scenario.
+RISK TYPE SCENARIOS FOR RISK AND STRATEGY ASSESSMENT DETAILS TRANSITION RISK 1.5°C Scenario Taiwan's Pathway to Net-Zero Emissions in 2050 Taiwan's 2030 Nationally Determined Contribution (NDC) Carbon emissions growth rate estimated based on the SSP5 Baseline Scenario2 The carbon fee is calculated at the standard rate of NT\$300 per metric ton.
+Additionally, a penalty of NT\$1.5 million, as estimated by the Ministry of Environment, will be imposed if the Company fails to achieve the usage proportions stipulated by the Renewable Energy Development Act.
+In December 2024, the Ministry of Environment published the draft of the Phase III Periodic Regulatory Goals, which revise Taiwan's 2030 target for carbon emissions reduction upwards.
+The initial nationally determined contribution of "a 24 ± 1 % reduction as compared to the base year (2005)" as announced in 2022 has been raised to "a 28 ± 2 % reduction as compared to the base year (2005)".
+The Company assesses potential operational impacts based on the aforementioned reduction target.
+Additionally, the worst-case scenario for carbon emissions growth rate is estimated using the SSP5 Baseline Scenario.